johnpeterflynn/surface-texture-inpainting-net/README.md

 ## Preprocessing and Training

 We provide scripts to preprocess ScanNet scenes and train STINet.
 Each experiment subfolder contains a configuration file in config/ that is used for training.
-Modify these scripts and the configuration files to set up your own training and inference pipelines.
+Modify these scripts and the configuration files to set up your own training and evaluation pipelines.
+See the [preprocessing readme](preprocessing/README.md) for additional information on the preprocessing steps.

 #### 2D Image Inpainting